vassef/Face-Emotion-and-Gender-Recognition/README.md

 ## Abstract

-This projet includes data-gathering, data-preprocessing, and employing supervisde and unsupervised method.
+This project includes data-gathering, data-preprocessing, and employing supervised and unsupervised methods.

+## Data Preprocessing

+Data preprocessing encompasses cleaning data and dealing with missing values.
+We took three approaches when dealing with missing values.
+  * Removing all the missing values
+  * Replacing the missing values with their corresponding column's mean.
+  * Utilizing the combination of the removing and replacing.